LowGravityPL/RaccoonWP/README.md

     - Proper project data management.
     - Ability to disable plugins per environment.
     - Internationalization built in from the beginning.
-    - [Coming soon] Multisite not tested yet!
+    - [Coming soon] MultiSite not tested yet!
 Though it should work without issues.
     - [On the roadmap] Unit tests
     - [On the roadmap] E2E tests
     - [On the roadmap] Progressive Web App and Service Worker